GT-R/htc-html/_sessions/session2-home-v1.md

   - describe and apply the CSS box model
   - configure an element's width and height through CSS
   - configure an element's margin, border, and padding through CSS
-  - use CSS for rounded corners
-  - configure opacity, color and gradients with CSS

 reading: